jkootsher/LMO/README.txt

 object oriented simulator and are a great way to error check.
 There are only unittests for the first 7 tasks however, due to the fact the remaining tasks simply build on this functionality.
 If any of tasks 1-7 don't work, you have no chance of getting 8-11!

+To view any plots, be sure to reference the Matlab variable or object correctly!
+There is a simple plotting tool in tools/analysis/ called xplot.m that takes a data series as input and outputs a generic, labeled plot.

+Example: xplot(simulation.LMO.s.ts.data') in the command window will plot the MRP time series data for the LMO satellite.

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 Documentation